AndrewJBateman/ionic-angular-world-data/README.md

 ## Features

-* Displays list of countries with country flag, title, capital and region.
+* Displays mat-card list of countries with country flag, title, capital and region.
 * (future) search bar to search for country from list.
 * (future) clicking on the More Info button will route to a detailed info page.
 * (future) clicking on the Map button will route to a (Google) Map view of the country.